 We didn’t have that sort of thing at all when I was a toddler.
 People had to build their own.

 Ma discovered her need for one of these devices the day she returned to the kitchen after a bout of some piece of housekeeping or yard work to find that I had gotten into the cupboard under the sink and was diligently mixing salt, flour, sugar and soap flakes in a large pan, with the intention of making a “tchoclat take”.

 Her solution for the need for a barrier was answered by taking apart my old playpen and wedging one side of it into the doorway between the kitchen and the den.
-In order to enable this contraption to be easily removed for the convenience of grown-ups, a large nail was driven through it into the door frame, removed, and replaced by a thinner nail which could be withdrawn when desired.
+In order to enable this contraption to be easily removed for the convenience of grown-ups, a large nail was driven through it into the door frame, removed, and replaced by a thinner nail which would hold it in place, but could be withdrawn when desired.

 Well, one day when I was old enough to walk, but still young enough to make better speed on all fours, Ma was engaged (in something fairly commonplace, for convenience I’ll just say it was in doing the laundry) intermittently leaving me caged safely in the den while she went out to hang clean, wet clothes on the line.

 And, then, when checking on me upon returning to the house after hanging up one load, she discovered that I was sucking on a piece of candy.

 Only, there was no candy in the den.
 There was candy in the front room.
 But that was in a covered dish on the coffee table, on the other side of the house.

 “Where did you get that?” she asked me.

 Whereupon, I allegedly crawled over to the gate, pulled out the nail, pulled the gate open, crawled through the kitchen and dining room, into the living room, took hold of the coffee table, stood up, removed the cover from the dish, popped another piece of candy into my mouth, replaced the cover, crawled back to the den, shoved the gate into place and replaced the nail.